How HotStar Scaled With 10.3 Million Concurrent Users – An Architectural Insight

 Ladder based scaling is preferred for services which do not give much detail on the processes.
 For tackle this, the team has pre-defined ladders per million concurrent users.

 As the number adds on, new infrastructure is added to the pool.
-This technique works well for predictable load.
+This technique works well for a predictable load.

 The team has a concurrency buffer of 2 million concurrent users in place as adding new infrastructure to the pool takes around 90 seconds & the container and the application start takes around 75 seconds.